ecometrica/django-wapiti/README.rst

 * class methods are also supported in the same manner
 * API keys
 * limiting requests per-{ip,session,user,apikey} per-{hour,day,month,year,ever}
+  per-{http method, object, type, method}
+* slicing of results - add slice_left and slice_right parameters to your request to slice the results
+  * the default max slice size is 100, override with settings.WAPITI_MAX_SLICE_SIZE

 short-term plan
 ~~~~~~~~~~~~~~~